Police clash with group ‘violently’ protesting outside DNC headquarters

-(The Hill) — U.S. Capitol Police officers are working to hold back approximately 150 protesters outside the Democratic National Convention (DNC) headquarters in Washington, D.C.
+(The Hill) — U.S. Capitol Police officers worked Wednesday night to hold back approximately 150 protesters outside the Democratic National Convention headquarters in Washington, D.C.

-Rep. Brad Sherman (D-Calif.) said he was evacuated from the DNC on Wednesday night due to the protests.
+Democratic Rep. Brad Sherman of California said he was evacuated from the DNC Wednesday night because of the protests.

 “Was just evacuated from the #DNC after pro-terrorist, anti-#Israel protestors grew violent, pepper spraying police officers and attempting to break into the building.
 Thankful to the police officers who stopped them and for helping me and my colleagues get out safely,” he said on X.